Children born between 1 September 2010 and 31 August 2011 – or currently educated in Year Six – should start secondary school in September 2022.

 We recommend that you visit schools prior to submitting your application.
 Details of school open days can be obtained from each school.

-Supplementary forms and registration for tests
+Supplementary Forms and Registration for Tests

 Some schools have their own form which you may wish to complete in addition to the local authority secondary school application form.
 Please refer to the school admissions policies for more information.
 These supplementary forms are not essential but will assist the school in ranking your child accordingly.
-You should post these forms directly to the schools.
+You should post these forms directly to the schools

-- Blessed Hugh Faringdon Supplementary Information Form (religious denomination)
+- Blessed Hugh Faringdon (religious denomination)

-- Maiden Erlegh School in Reading Supplementary Information Form (pupil premium)
+- Maiden Erlegh in Reading (pupil premium)

-- Reading Girls School Supplementary Information Form (for selective stream)
+- Reading Girls’ School (for selective stream)

-- John Madejski Academy (available from the school) – (sports aptitude)
+- John Madejski Academy (sports aptitude)

-Introduced in 2011, the pupil premium is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.
+Introduced in 2011, the pupil premium is a sum of money given to schools each year, by the government, to improve the attainment of disadvantaged children.
 It is awarded to schools for children who:

-- are looked after by the Local Authority
+- are looked after by the local authority

-- have previously been looked after by the Local Authority
+- have previously been looked after by the local authority

 - are eligible for free school meals

-If you are unsure whether your child is eligible for priority admission to a school based on this criteria, please ask your child’s current school.
+If you are unsure whether your child is eligible for priority admission to a school based on these criteria, please ask your child’s current school.
 For more information please see our pupil premium page.

 Reading has two selective state grammar schools which use entrance tests as a basis for selecting pupils: